 The Crestone DualSport Wheel is Tire Pressure Monitoring System (TPMS) compatible, and features a valve stem recess to protect the tire valve from being damaged out on the trail.
 AEV’s Crestone wheel is available in a painted Onyx finish.
 Beadlock/Protection rings are available in either a painted Silver or Onyx finish.

 These wheels WILL work with OE lug nuts, wheel locks and lug wrench.
+It is required to use a hubcentric ring on Ford applications.

 Available Configuration Options: